 These healthier gluten free chocolate cupcakes truly take the cake!
 “Healthy” and “Cupcakes” are rarely used in the same sentence; throw “Chocolate” into the mix and it’s a nearly unheard of connection!
 These cupcakes really do defy the odds.

-Healthy quinoa provides most of the structure for this recipe, as well as a nutty little crunch of flavor.
-Soy-free, dairy-free, vegan if you wanna … coconut oil and some dairy-free sour cream or yogurt is the only fat needed.
+As for fats, this recipe uses the healthier sorts.
+These delicious cupcakes can be made soy-free, dairy-free and vegan if you wanna … as coconut oil and some dairy-free sour cream or yogurt are the only fats needed.
 I’ve also given you plenty of sweetener options so you can choose what’s right for you.

 Unadulterated cocoa powder makes these cakes as chocolatey as you can handle, but choose coffee over milk as an ingredient if you really love chocolate, as coffee enhances the flavor even further!

 While these delicious cakes need nothing to top them, peanut butter is the perfect complement if you choose to frost them!
 (Although, my kids informed me that if a cupcake isn’t frosted, it’s called a muffin.
 Who knew?!)
 If you’re nut-free, simply opt for a seed butter instead, or of course, you can frost with a standard white or chocolate frosting recipe or try my maple frosting recipe – it would be magic on these gluten free chocolate cupcakes, too!

 Remember not to tell the kids (or grown up chocolate lovers) that their treats are healthier than the ordinary gluten free cupcake — they’ll certainly never suspect it on their own!